 Under my real conditions, the new batteries last around 500 to 700 shots (according to the CIPA standard 260 shots).
 I shot a two-day event with 3500 releases and some film sequences with two batteries, always charging one battery while the other was in the camera.
 That's a far cry from other professional cameras, but not a hindrance - as long as there's a power outlet nearby.
 By the way, it is also possible to charge the SL3 using a power bank.
 There is an optional accessory with a battery as a USB-C connection.
 Certainly interesting for studio photographers.
 At least you can now take burst photos with all battery levels.
 Eureka!
 With the old batteries, when the charge level in the SL40 and SL2s was around 2%, there was an indication that fast continuous photo shooting was not possible.
 Which is why I have half a dozen old Leica batteries here - €150 each.

-A charger for the batteries is missing in the scope of delivery.
-So you have to add this investment to the purchase price of the Leica SL3, which is not a bargain anyway.
-The “USB-C Power Set” with a charging cradle for two batteries, an additional battery and the corresponding cable and plug costs €370.
+The scope of delivery does not include a charger for the batteries.
+So you have to add this investment to the already not bargain price of the Leica SL3.
+The "USB-C Power Set" with charging cradle for two batteries, an additional battery and the corresponding cable and plug costs €370.

 The new autofocus